Links on Android Authority may earn us a commission. Learn more.

 Smartphones are useful for so many things.
-One of the less typical use cases are for digitizing documents.
-It’s very helpful for things like scanning forms into PDF format, scanning receipts for taxes, and even scanning a filled out form for email.
-You are no doubt here because you fit into one of those use cases.
-Worry not because we can help.
+One of the less typical use cases is for digitizing documents.
+It’s very helpful for things like scanning forms into PDF format, scanning receipts for taxes, and even scanning a filled-out form for email.
+Most scanners in the Play Store should work for most use cases.
+However, there are some document scanners that stand above the rest.
 Here are the best document scanner apps for Android!

 Adobe Scan is one of the newer document scanner apps.
 It does tick all of the important boxes, though.
 You can scan in documents and receipts like most.
 It also includes color presets to make the document more legible if needed.
 You can access scanned documents on your device as needed.
 You can send them via email or backup them up to the cloud if you want.
 Documents conversion to PDF is another feature that should be useful.
 The feature list isn’t long, but it has the important stuff.

 Price: Free / $4.99 per month / $49.99 per year

 CamScanner is among the most popular document scanner apps.
 It also has a laundry list of features.
 You can scan apps in.
 They’re exportable to PDF or JPEG.
 Additionally, you can print using cloud printing or even fax documents for a nominal fee.
 It also features native cloud support or cloud support for Drive, Dropbox, or Box.
 There are even collaboration features.
 You can get most of the basic features for free.
 Another option is to subscribe to the service for $4.99.
 That should unlock every feature for those who really need it.

 Price: Free / $2.49